128technology/docs/docs/intro_downloading_iso.md

 Juniper Session Smart Networking provides the following workflows for the installation process:

-- **Universal ISO:** **Beginning with version 6.3.0**, the SSR uses a single downloadable ISO with a significantly simplified installation process.
+- **Universal ISO:** **Beginning with version 6.3.0**, the SSR uses a single downloadable image-based ISO with a significantly simplified installation process.
 After the SSR installation completes, the GUI provides clear choices and processes for each of the device configuration options: Conductor, a Conductor-managed router, or a Mist-managed router.

   Please see [SSR Universal ISO Installation Overview](intro_installation_univ-iso.md) for the installation instructions and software image download location.